Monday, December 3, 2018 - Thursday, December 6, 2018

 And, to ensure that the activity on the exhibit hall floor gets the full attention of all our convention delegates, ICAS does not schedule any other educational sessions, meetings or events while the exhibit hall is open.

-ICAS will once again offer dozens of different educational sessions during the 2016 ICAS Convention.
-The topics and the format of this extensive education program have been fine-tuned during the nearly 50 years that ICAS has been running this important education event.
+ICAS will once again offer dozens of different educational sessions during the 2018 ICAS Convention.
+The topics and the format of the extensive education program have been fine-tuned during the nearly 50 years that ICAS has been running this important education event.
 Indeed, long before the ICAS Convention included a trade show and exhibit hall, ICAS members were attending this annual business meeting to meet, discuss and learn from one another.

 Educational programming includes everything from a pre-convention, day-long, information-packed introductory workshop on air show air/ground operations to a series of hour-long break-out sessions conducted throughout the event.
-And the education program for the 2016 ICAS Convention will include some of our perennially most popular sessions, as well as a large number of new programs designed to help you look at the air show industry from a somewhat different perspective.
+The education program for the 2018 ICAS Convention will include some of our perennially most popular sessions, as well as a large number of new programs designed to help you look at the air show industry from a somewhat different perspective.

 Dress for the ICAS Convention

 Generally, dress for the ICAS Convention is business casual.

 Though there is no official policy within the military, with the exception of Flight Suit Day and Mess Dress for the Chairman’s Banquet, it is unusual for military representatives to wear their military uniforms.

 On Flight Suit Day (date to be announced) all pilots and performers are encouraged to wear their flight suits.

 The hotel’s meeting space is ideally suited for the ICAS Convention.
 Large, open meeting space concentrated in our own corner of the hotel will ensure that ICAS Convention delegates will be able to conduct their business comfortably, easily and with a comparative minimum of walking.